How to Pay Off Credit Card Debt Fast: 7 Proven Strategies

 4. Pay More Than the Minimum (Even a Little Helps)

-The difference between the minimum and $300 per month is 25 years and $7,620 in interest.
-Every extra dollar matters.
+That gap between minimum payments and $300/month?
+25 years and $7,620 in interest.
+Every extra dollar you throw at it matters.

 5. Negotiate a Lower Interest Rate